You’ve decided you want to become a virtual assistant (or a solopreneur or an entrepreneur).

 What in the world?
 How did I do that?!

 While I’m beyond grateful that my business started out the way it did, it was a struggle over the next few months to get more clients.
-I was already between jobs when I started my business, and no matter how many hours a client wants, one client likely isn’t enough to earn you a livable income (because most clients certainly aren’t going to be able to afford to give you enough work for full-time income).
-I did find a full-time job a few weeks later, and I held that job for almost a year while I grew my business (I’ll write more about this another time).
+I was already between jobs when I started my business, and no matter how many hours a client wants, one client likely isn’t enough to earn you a livable income (because many clients certainly aren’t going to be able to afford to give you enough work for full-time income).
+I did find a full-time job a few weeks later, and I held that job for almost a year while I grew my business.
 Growing my client list was a slow process that did eventually explode, leading me to be able to work from home full time.
 So, how did I get from one client to 13?
 How did I grow my business in little spurts until it could sustain me?
 Allow me to explain three smart ways to find new clients:

 Referrals are my #1 recommendation for finding new clients.
 Of course, the catch with referrals is that you have to have a client first in order to get any referrals from one.
 However, ironically enough, I’ve actually had someone who was not a client of mine (although we did do a call to talk about potentially working together) refer at least one client to me, in addition to Meg generously referring not only my first client but also two more clients to me.
 That being said, there’s definitely a possibility to get referrals without having any clients, but you have to have connections first.